fib-international/structuralcodes/docs/theory/section_integrator.md

 (theory-marin-integrator)=
 ## Marin integrator
-Marin integrator implements the idea of prof. Joaquín Marín from University of Venezuala that he published during the '80s [^marin1984].
+Marin integrator implements the idea of prof. Joaquín Marín from University of Venezuela that he published during the '80s [^marin1984].

 The method performs an exact numerical solution of double integrals for polynomial functions acting over any plane polygonal surface (with or without holes) and is based on the computation of moments of area.